nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 TSVs, we can work with you to automatically translate such documents into compliant TSV collections prior to submission and ingest into the CFDE core systems._

+Color key:

+* _Green: external controlled vocabularies (term & display-decoration tracking tables) and their foreign-key relationships_
 * _Gold: internal CVs/dictionaries and their foreign-key relationships_
    * _Note: for representational clarity, gold FK arrows are implied (but not drawn) from all `id_namespace` fields to the header of the `id_namespace` table._
 * _Blue: containers and their containment relationships_
-* _Green: external controlled vocabularies (term & display-decoration tracking tables) and their foreign-key relationships_
 * _Black: core entities and the direct associative relationships between them (plus `subject` <-> `subject_role_taxonomy`, which doesn't deserve its own color)_